dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/spatial.md

 🧭 – GEOS – functions that are implemented using the [GEOS](https://libgeos.org/) library

-🦆 – DuckDB – functions that are implemented natively in this extension that are capable of operating directly on the DuckDB types
+🦆 – DataMiner – functions that are implemented natively in this extension that are capable of operating directly on the DataMiner types

 🔄 – `CAST(GEOMETRY)` – functions that are supported by implicitly casting to `GEOMETRY` and then using the `GEOMETRY` implementation